IDNI/TML/README.md

     mystr(((1))('b')((2))).
     mystr(((2))('c')((3))).

-More generally, `@relname "str"` will use the relation symbol relname to declare a tree where each string position has first successor to the character on that position, and a second successor to the next position.
+More generally, `@string relname "str"` will use the relation symbol relname to declare a tree where each string position has first successor to the character on that position, and a second successor to the next position.
 Observe that the positions appear in double parenthesis.
-This is because of the following:
+This is because of the
+following:

 It is possible to construct a string by specifying a root of a tree.
 The backend will then traverse the tree depth-first left-first (Pre-Order) and stringify its content.
 It will omit from the output string nodes that appear in double parenthesis.
 For example the program

-    @str T((1 2)).
+    @string str T((1 2)).
     T((1 2) (2 3) (a b)).
     T((a b) (c d)).
     T((2 3) (4 5)).